 In accordance with state law, the purpose of the Drive Only license program is to improve public safety and to try to ensure that all drivers are tested, know how to drive and understand the rules and laws for driving.
 A Drive Only license is not valid for federal identification purposes, and cannot be used to vote.

 The vision and knowledge testing for the Drive Only license is by appointment only.
 No walk-in service is provided.
 Once an applicant passes the vision and knowledge tests at a DMV office, he or she will receive a learner's permit by mail.

 Those 18 and older must hold the permit for 90 days, while 16 and 17 year-olds have special training requirements and must hold the permit for a longer period of time.
 A road test is taken after having the learner's permit for the required time for training.

-The written knowledge test will be offered in the following languages: English, Spanish, Portuguese, French, Italian and Polish.
-Mandarin will also be available shortly.
+The written knowledge test will be offered in the following languages: English, Spanish, Polish, French, Italian, Portuguese, Mandarin Chinese, Arabic

 Key Points About the Program:

 Who is eligible: